 Occupations and Workforce

-Concrete is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Concrete isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Concrete are a mix of both white- and blue-collar jobs.
 Overall, Concrete is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Concrete who work in office and administrative support (17.27%), management occupations (10.44%) and personal care services (9.64%).

 Setting & Lifestyle